MarkLodato/ITE/ITE/6/README.md

 support the agreed-upon format once finalized.
 This way a single link file will be usable by either system.

+# Goals

+*   Standardize artifact metadata without being specific to the consumer (e.g. in-toto or Binary Authorization).
+This way CI/CD pipelines, vulnerability scanners, and other systems can generate a single set of attestations that can be consumed by anyone.

+*   Make it possible to write policies (layouts) that take advantage of structured information.

 # Specification

 ## Introduction